Skip to content

 What to bring on your adventure

-• Hiking shoes (protected, comfortable, and preferably waterproof).
+• Hiking shoes or close-toed shoes (protected, comfortable, and preferably waterproof).

 • Sunblock.